 Note: If you have disabled auto-loading, you cannot view place-and-route results in the Floorplan Editor or Timing Browser, or use the Tcl console.
 To enable these tools, click the Load Place and Route Data button in the main window.
-Refer to Auto-Load Place-and-Route Data on page 16 for details.
+Refer to Auto-Load Place-and-Route Data for details.